-Unblinding of allocation to trial treatment, can be performed if required only in a medical emergency, where knowledge of the participant's treatment allocation would change clinical management.
+Unblinding of allocation to trial treatment, can be performed if required only in a medical emergency or situation, where knowledge of the participant's treatment allocation would change clinical management.
 This can be performed in medical emergencies by any treating doctor as well the participant's trial site PI, delegated site clinicians, OCTOPUS CI or Trial Physicians via the OCTOPUS website.
 The doctor requiring the unblinding may wish to contact or notify the participant's site prior to unblinding to discuss the circumstances and their details can be found on the Participant's Card along with location of the OCTOPUS website where the unblinding can be performed.
-If it has not been possible to contact the participant's local site, the UCLH emergency number can be used to contact the OCTOPUS CI or Trial Physicians.
+If it has not been possible to contact the participant's local site in the UK, the UCLH emergency number can be used to contact the OCTOPUS CI or Trial Physicians.
+For alternative contacts in non-UK countries, please refer to the CSA.

-To unblind, the requesting treating doctor should provide on the OCTOPUS website, their full name, GMC number and NHS email address where they will receive the unblinded information.
+To unblind, the requesting treating doctor should provide on the OCTOPUS website, their full name, medical registration number and institutional email address (in the UK, this should be NHS email), where they will receive the unblinded information.
 The trial site PI, delegated site clinicians, OCTOPUS CI or Trial Physicians will only receive notification that the participant has been unblinded and details of the individual who has carried out the unblinding.
 They will not receive details of the treatment allocation.

-If unblinding occurs, then the investigator(s) must document this, with the reason for unblinding, and report it to the OCTOPUS Trial team within 24 hours of the occurrence through completion of an SAE on the OCTOPUS eDC system without unblinding the OCTOPUS Trial Team or site team to the allocation.
+If unblinding occurs, then the investigator(s) must document this, with the reason for unblinding, and report it to the Sponsor within 24 hours of the occurrence through completion of an SAE on the OCTOPUS eDC system without unblinding the Sponsor or site team to the allocation.
 Treatment allocation information must be kept confidential and should be disseminated only to those individuals who must be informed for medical management of the participant.